-B. In order to accomplish the general objective(s) of this Contract, Contractor shall perform the following specific duties, and those outlined in the Superintendent's Request for Proposals No. 2023-17, and Contractor's Proposal, to the satisfaction of the Contract Manager:
+B. In order to accomplish the general objective of this Contract, Contractor shall perform the following specific duties, and those outlined in OSPI'sRequest for Qualifications No. 2024-13 and Contractor's Proposal, to the satisfaction of the OSPI Contract Manager: